18 Of May 2015's Best Books To Either Read By Yourself Or Share With Your Mom This Month

 In last year’s Life After Life, Kate Atkinson took on both historical fiction (World War II) and magical realism (the possibility of alternate lives) with stunning success.
 And in A God in Ruins, Atkinson continues her graceful examination of wibbly-wobbly timey-wimey stuff (not her words) with Teddy Todd, Life After Life heroine Ursula’s younger brother and one of the lucky few RAF bomber pilot survivors.
 This is a companion to Life After Life, but A God in Ruins also works as a powerful standalone.

-Maggie Nelson (May 5; Graywolf)
+The Argonauts by Maggie Nelson (May 5; Graywolf)